TeriCampbell/TeriCampbell.GitHub.io/Hospital_Data_Project.md

 <img src="images/HealthSQL7.png?raw=true" width = "80%"/>
 <br><br>
 <img src="images/Healthcare7Results.png?raw=true" width = "110%"/>
 <br><br>
+The above example reveals a need to explore deeper and address underlying contributing factors to what appears to be a racial discrepancy in obstetric and gynecological care practices.

+<br><br>
 #### The facility management team will also be interested in readmission status in the specialty service of interest.